ricmclaughlin/ricmclaughlin.github.com/_posts/2016-10-02-aws-sysops-security.md

 Port scanning and penetration testing is against AWS protocol but can be done with AWS permission.

+AWS does provide protection from DDoS, Man in the middle (MITM), IP Spoofing and port scanning.
+Other tenants can not packet sniff.

 ## AWS and IT Audits
 For IT audits, AWS provides information to auditors from the host OS to the physical security of the building but will not allow physical access to the facilities - the security "of" the cloud.
 This leaves AWS customers responsible for everything else like data, apps and infrastructure setup - the security "in" the cloud.